doolin/hrecipe/readme.txt

 == Changelog ==

+= 0.5.8.5 =
+* Closing donations for now, will reopen later.

 = 0.5.8.4 =
 * Added some padding before and after the hrecipe div block to help with TinyMCE visual editor